 Ayurveda is a 5,000-year-old system of natural healing that has its origins in the Vedic culture of India.
 Although suppressed during years of foreign occupation, Ayurveda has been enjoying a major resurgence in both its native land and throughout the world.
 Tibetan medicine and Traditional Chinese Medicine both have their roots in Ayurveda.
 Early Greek medicine also embraced many concepts originally described in the classical Ayurvedic medical texts dating back several thousands of years.

-In these days of two minute instant noodles and modern technology what we have left behind is our rich and ancient cultural heritage including Ayurveda.
+In these days of two-minute instant noodles and modern technology what we have left behind is our rich and ancient cultural heritage including Ayurveda.
 It is like this.
 Today when we fall ill we go to the doctor.
 He prescribes drugs and in a few days, you are up and running.
 Let me illustrate this in a much simpler way.
-I am sure we have seen umpteen number of videos of how vegetables are made to look greener, the tomatoes are riper and as such.
+I am sure we have seen umpteen videos of how vegetables are made to look greener, the tomatoes are riper, and as such.
 Chemicals are being used to artificially ripen fruits and veggies.

 You can assume that commercialism has taken precedence over logical thinking.
-We need fast cures, fast solutions, fast money and fast food.
-However my intention is not to show allopathy in poor light in any which ways, the intention of this blog is to show how Ayurveda is an equally important medical stream.
+We need fast cures, fast solutions, fast money, and fast food.
+However my intention is not to show allopathy in poor light in any which way, the intention of this blog is to show how Ayurveda is an equally important medical stream.

 Some of the wonder herbs in the formulation are:

-2. Ashwagandha (Withania somnifera): A powerful Anti-oxidant, fights fatigue and strengthens body and mind.
+2. Ashwagandha (Withania somnifera): A powerful Anti-oxidant, that fights fatigue and strengthens the body and mind.
 It is also known to promote good sleep and wellness.

-3. Shatavari(Asparagus racemosus): Boosts immunity, a source of anti-oxidant, improves memory.
+3. Shatavari(Asparagus racemosus): Boosts immunity, a source of anti-oxidant, and improves memory.